 You can add to your existing qualifications through part time postgraduate study.
-The SRUC run various postgraduate courses including Organic Farming and Rural Business Management.
+The SRUC run various postgraduate courses including Agricultural Professional Practice and Organic Farming.

 You may have to move to other parts of the country to broaden your experience and gain promotion.